JoycexChan/Joyce-s-Biomedical-Pipelines/15_IRR_overview.md

 **The important part is not which interpretation the AI ultimately chooses.**

-The purpose of the probe is to determine whether the AI is actually using the **shared definition and shared context**, rather than automatically reverting to its default semantic interpretation.
+The purpose of the probe is to determine whether the AI is actually using the **shared definition and shared context**, rather than automatically reverting to its default semantic interpretation (Absolute / self-aggrandizing interpretation).

 ### If you dislike the "I'm a genius" probe